cacarusmana/TheMovieApp/README.md

 # TheMovieApp
 This is a sample android project that show the movies (now playing and popular).
-It consume API data from https://www.themoviedb.org/
+It consume API data from https://www.themoviedb.org/, don't forget to register and use your own api key.

 Tech Stack :
 - Kotlin